scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 ------------

-Tracking model performance is crucial to guarantee that a model behaves as designed initially.
+Tracking model performance is crucial to guarantee that a model behaves as designed and trained initially, and for determining whether to promote a model with the same initial design but trained on different data to production.
 Model performance depends directly on the data used for training and the data predicted on.
 Changes in the latter (e.g. certain word frequency, user demographics, etc.) can affect the performance and make predictions unreliable.